comunica/Article-SSWS2020-AMF/content/solution.md

 ## Client-side AMF Algorithms
 {:#solution}

-In this section, we start by illustrating how AMFs can be used during SPARQL query execution over TPF interfaces following the approach by Vander Sande et al., and we show where it lacks.
+In this section, we explain the existing triple-based AMF algorithm introduced by Vander Sande et al, and we show where it lacks.
-Following that, we discuss the original client-side triple-based AMF algorithm in more detail, followed by an introduction of our new client-side BGP-based AMF algorithm.
+Following that, we introduce a new client-side BGP-based AMF algorithm that solves these problems.
 Finally, we introduce a heuristic that determines whether or not the BGP-based algorithm is beneficial to use.

-### AMFs during SPARQL query execution
+### Triple-based AMF Algorithm

-In this section, we explain how AMFs can be effective during client-side SPARQL query execution against a TPF interface, following the example from [Vander Sande et al](cite:cites amf2015).
+Hereafter, we explain how AMFs can be effective during client-side SPARQL query execution against a TPF interface, following the example from [Vander Sande et al](cite:cites amf2015).
+After that, we explain the algorithm introduced by [Vander Sande et al](cite:cites amf2015).

+#### Motivation

 <figure id="query-example-triple" class="listing">
 ````/code/query-example-triple.txt````